 4. Providing Standardization

 Even the most organized fleet managers of the past have nothing on the standardization that big data has provided.
 Many companies are now leveraging their own data to generate greater profits.
 The prevailing wisdom of the day is that now “all businesses are data businesses”–successful fleet managers will be the ones who can figure out how to use newly standardized data to gain the edge over their competition.
+For example, route optimization via map making tools is a great way to boost efficiency and raise the bottom line.

 Big data provides countless actionable insights for the savvy fleet manager.
 Companies that have yet to embrace these changes are going to be left in the dust, especially after December, when they’ll be forced to adapt to electronic log books.
 Simply put: if you’re not leveraging big data’s applications to improve your fleet’s profitability, you’re missing out!